CodeJamun/snowapp/README.md

 Features:

 I created Resort and Park class that populates objects with the attributes Resort Name, ID, and Vertical Distance.
 At the end of the program there is a log that record misc resorts that were not used in the program to an external text file on the user's D drive.
 Several LINQ queries were used to populate data from the list of objects such as by letter or by distance.
 There is also a conversion tool that converts feet to meters for those who are interested in European metrics.
 In the future, there would be a master loop with a weather API.
+Please ignore the LINQQuery and MENU files as they accidentally got uploaded.

 Made in Visual Studio on MAC
 ex.
 Windows 10